 DAY SIX – JEREZ DE LA FRONTERA & CADIZ

-On our penultimate day we head to the small peninsula in the south-west of Andalucia, to the town of Cádiz.
-This little coastal town has some of the best beaches in Andalucia and is cute as a button!
+On our penultimate day we head to the small peninsula in the south-west of Andalucía, to the town of Cádiz.
+This little coastal town has some of the best beaches in Andalucía and is filled with weather-beaten palaces.
 We have a breezy guided visit after which we are rewarded with one hour of free time to explore!

 After lunch we head back to the train where it is time to start packing our bags as tomorrow morning we will be saying goodbye to our little slice of heaven.
 Luckily a delicious dinner and a fun goodbye party await to take the sting out of our impending departure.